COVID Surge Tightens Restrictions for Athletes

 The County Department of Public Health updated its guidelines and tightened restrictions for youth sports on Jan.
 3, which includes high school teams.

-Another notable announcement came from John Burroughs High School’s co-athletic director Keith Knoop, who told the Leader that spectators would be limited for indoor competitions.
+Another notable announcement came from Glendale High School’s athletic director Narek Vardanian, who told the News-Press that spectators will be limited at indoor competitions.

-“Starting next week, if we are lucky enough to play games, we are not going to have any spectators for the first week,” Knoop said.

-“The Pacific League is not going to have fans for the first week; it was a league decision that all the schools agreed upon,” he said.
-“We want to do whatever we can as a league and as schools to make sure the kids get to play, and if that means not allowing fans on a week-to-week basis, that was our consensus and there was no pushback at all.”
+“There will be no spectators for indoor sports for this week, and it will be reevaluated on a weekly basis,” Vardanian said.
+“If spectators have masks on, for example, at soccer stadiums, there’s enough space to distance outdoors.”

 The guidelines state: “All coaches, staff, volunteers, referees and officials when working with teams in settings where distancing is not feasible, and regardless of vaccination status, must wear a mask at all times.”